Ragamuffin Cat Grooming

 Bathing

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Ragamuffins have particular requirements based on their large size, moderate shedding level, and genetic predispositions to HCM and PKD.
+Ragamuffins sit in the large-size category, shed at a moderate level, and carry documented risk for HCM and PKD — those three factors drive most of the daily-care decisions.

 Nail Care